 8.2.1.4.
 The production shall be deemed to conform if at least three vehicles meet the requirements of the tests described in Annex 6.

 9. In-service conformity

 9.1.
-Measures to ensure in-service conformity of vehicles type-approved under this Regulation shall be taken in accordance with Annex 4 to this Regulation for emissions and Annex 5 for battery durability.
+Measures to ensure in-service conformity of vehicles type-approved under this Regulation shall be taken in accordance with Annex 4 to this Regulation for tailpipe and evaporative emissions, Annex 5 for battery durability, Annex 11 for electric range of pure electric vehicles at low temperatures, Annex 12 for brake emissions and Annex 13 for on-board monitoring systems.

 9.2.
+In-service conformity checks of exhaust emissions and evaporative emissions

-The in-service conformity checks shall verify that exhaust emissions other than CO2 and optionally evaporative emissions are effectively limited during the main and additional lifetime of vehicles under normal conditions of use.
+9.2.1.
+The in-service conformity checks shall verify that exhaust emissions other than CO2 and optionally evaporative emissions are effectively limited during the main and additional lifetime of vehicles.

-9.3.
-[In-service conformity shall be checked on properly maintained and used vehicles, in accordance with Appendix 1 of Annex 4, between 15,000 km or 6 months whichever occurs later and 200,000 km or 10 years whichever occurs sooner.
-In service conformity for evaporative emissions shall be checked on properly maintained and used vehicles, in accordance with Appendix 1 of Annex 4, between 30,000 km or 12 months whichever occurs later and 200,000 km or 10 years whichever occurs sooner. ]
+9.2.2.
+In-service conformity shall be checked on properly maintained and used vehicles, in accordance with Appendix 1 of Annex 4, between 15,000 km or 6 months whichever occurs later and 200,000 km or 10 years whichever occurs sooner.
+In service conformity for evaporative emissions shall be checked on properly maintained and used vehicles, in accordance with Appendix 1 of Annex 4, between 30,000 km or 12 months whichever occurs later and 200,000 km or 10 years whichever occurs sooner.

-The requirements for in-service conformity checks are applicable until 10 years after the last vehicles of that in-service conformity family are registered that is subject to testing according to paragraph 9.4., as defined in paragraph 3 of Annex 4.
+The requirements for in-service conformity checks are applicable until 10 years after the last vehicles of that in-service conformity family are registered that is subject to testing according to paragraph 9.2.3., as defined in paragraph 3 of Annex 4.

-9.4.
-In-service conformity checks shall not be mandatory if the annual production volume of an in-service conformity family intended for sales in the Contracting Parties that apply this regulation was less than 5,000 vehicles for the previous [calendar] year.
+9.2.3.
+In-service conformity checks shall not be mandatory if the annual production volume of an in-service conformity family intended for sales in the Contracting Parties that apply this regulation was less than 5,000 vehicles for the previous calendar year.
 For the European Union, this shall apply for the whole Union.
 For such in-service conformity families, the manufacturer shall provide the type approval authority with a report of any emissions related warranty and relevant repair as set out in paragraph 4. of Annex 4.
 Such in-service conformity families may still be selected to be tested in accordance with Annex 4.

-9.5.
+9.2.4.
+In-service conformity checks shall not be mandatory for type approvals granted to vehicles produced by small volume manufacturers.

+9.2.5.
 The manufacturer and the granting type approval authority shall perform in-service conformity checks in accordance with Annex 4.
 Other type approval authorities, technical services and other actors may perform parts of the in-service conformity checks in accordance with Annex 4.